Special Educational Needs & Disabilities (SEND)

 - Public Sector Equality Duty and Supporting Pupils with Medical Needs Policy and accessibility plan

-Further school documentation; including our health and safety policies are available on request from the school.
+Further school documentation, including our health and safety policies, is available on request from the school.

-Please see below the link to the Leeds Local Offer.
+Please click here for the Leeds Local Offer.